ScarcelyThere/linux_configs/README.md

 ## Presario_CQ57.config
 This is for a Compaq (now HP) Presario CQ57 laptop, powered by AMD's E-300 APU.
 Note this kernel was only tested with Alpine Linux.
 There are a few unclaimed devices reported by `lshw`, but most everything should work.
-Please note I have not yet built support for the webcam, but this is next on my list.

-### To do:
+### Note:
+The Presario CQ57 carries an AMD Bobcat processor core as part of its E-300 APU, so I am using a patch to add specific support for that CPU in the build.
+This config assumes such a patch is available.
+I have not tried using this configuration with a kernel tree lacking said patch.

 ## Configs that are no longer updated